 Video monitoring is S2’s main strengths.
 The platform supports a wide range of third-party products and systems including controllers, readers, video intercom, video monitoring, visitor management, intrusion detection, wireless locks and more.
 The S2 access control system can be easily scaled from one or two doors to over 7000 portals.
 One of S2’s key selling points is that clients don’t need to pay for using the software.
 No licenses are required for adding more doors to a controller.

-Unified Security Solution: The S2 NetBox interface allows centralized management of user credentials, permission levels, access control events, video surveillance and other security systems.
+- Unified Security Solution: The S2 NetBox interface allows centralized management of user credentials, permission levels, access control events, video surveillance and other security systems.

-Supports Legacy Access Control Methods: NetBox can integrate with legacy access control methods such as HID / RFID cards and biometrics.
+- Supports Legacy Access Control Methods: NetBox can integrate with legacy access control methods such as HID / RFID cards and biometrics.

-Scalable S2 Nodes: S2 Network Node, Network Node VR and MicroNode Plus support up to 14, 8, and 2 doors or access points per node respectively.
+- Scalable S2 Nodes: S2 Network Node, Network Node VR and MicroNode Plus support up to 14, 8, and 2 doors or access points per node respectively.

-Cloud Management through NetBox Online: NetBox Online is a subscription based solution that supports up to 64 portals.
+- Cloud Management through NetBox Online: NetBox Online is a subscription based solution that supports up to 64 portals.
 However, there’s hardly any company using NetBox Online right now.
 Most clients use the legacy on-premise version.

-Video Monitoring: NetBox VR, VR Quatro, VRx and VRx Quatro allow tight integration between access control and video monitoring system.
+- Video Monitoring: NetBox VR, VR Quatro, VRx and VRx Quatro allow tight integration between access control and video monitoring system.

-S2 Magic Monitor is a unified display interface that joins access control, video surveillance, live internet feeds, security events and alarms, and credentials and access level management.
+- S2 Magic Monitor is a unified display interface that joins access control, video surveillance, live internet feeds, security events and alarms, and credentials and access level management.

-Mobile Video Management: LenelS2 offers the Mobile Security Professional app for on-the-go event management.
+- Mobile Video Management: LenelS2 offers the Mobile Security Professional app for on-the-go event management.
 The Android and iOS app allows mobile security staff to view surveillance video and monitor security events and alarms in real time.
 The app also provides a remote emergency unlock feature for specific doors.

-Third-Party Integrations: S2 supports open integration with tons of third-party apps and products including HID, Mercury, ASSA ABLOY, and Allegion access control products, Axis, Exacq, Milestone, and Salient video management, DMP events and alarms system, Envoy, EasyLobby, and Veristream visitor management
+- Third-Party Integrations: S2 supports open integration with tons of third-party apps and products including HID, Mercury, ASSA ABLOY, and Allegion access control products, Axis, Exacq, Milestone, and Salient video management, DMP events and alarms system, Envoy, EasyLobby, and Veristream visitor management

-S2 Access Control price can range from ~$1000 to $2000 per door, depending on the number of access points or portals and the integrations needed.
+S2 Access Control pricing can range from ~$1000 to $2000 per door, depending on the number of access points or portals and the integrations needed.
 Additional costs apply for electrifying the door, and running the wires and labor.
 Typically the total cost could run around $5,000 per door.

-Pros of S2 Access Control
+S2 Access Control Review

 - No licenses required for adding more portals to the same NetBox system